Gamerboy332/Regex_Based_Text_Analyzer/README.md

 Automata theory concepts are standard; implementation and UI are custom.
 Original repository name retained for continuity.

 ---
-Enjoy exploring DFAs in the browser!
+Enjoy exploring Regular Languages of DFAs in the browser!